RosettaDrone/SmartLanding/README.md

 ## Comparison

-The "PID controlled chasing algorithm" offers a smoother motion, but uses "magic" parameters that have to be fine tuned via trial and error, while the "Linear chasing algorithm" offers a more transparent and exact apporach.
+The "PID controlled chasing algorithm" offers a smoother motion, but uses "magic" parameters that have to be fine tuned via trial and error, while the "Linear chasing algorithm" offers a more transparent and exact approach.